5 Simple Linear Regression

 \[ \begin{aligned} \widehat{y} &= b_0 + b_1 \cdot x\\ \widehat{\text{fertility}\_\text{rate}} &= b_0 + b_{\text{life}\_\text{expectancy}} \cdot \text{life}\_\text{expectancy}\\ &= 12.599 + (-0.137) \cdot \text{life}\_\text{expectancy} \end{aligned} \]

 We only state that there is an associated increase and not necessarily a causal increase.
-For example, perhaps it may not be that higher life expectancies directly cause lower fertility rates.
-Instead, the following could hold true: wealthier countries tend to have stronger educational backgrounds, improved health, a higher standard of living, and have lower fertility rates, while at the same time these wealthy countries also tend to have higher life expectancies.
-In other words, just because two variables are strongly associated, it does not necessarily mean that one causes the other.
-This is summed up in the often quoted phrase, “correlation is not necessarily causation.”
+Perhaps it may not be that higher life expectancies directly cause lower fertility rates.
+Instead, wealthier countries could tend to have stronger educational backgrounds, improved health, a higher standard of living, and have lower fertility rates, while at the same time these wealthy countries also tend to have higher life expectancies.
+Just because two variables are strongly associated, it does not necessarily mean that one causes the other.
+This is summed up in the often-quoted phrase, “correlation is not necessarily causation.”
 We discuss this idea further in Subsection 5.3.1.

 Now that we have learned how to compute the equation for the regression line in Figure 5.3 using the model coefficient values and how to interpret the resulting intercept and slope, we revisit the code that generated these coefficients: